toastedcornflakes/toastedcornflakes.github.io/articles/fuzzing_capstone_with_afl.md

 AFL's usual operation mode goes like this:

 * Start (fork) a new process
-* Feed it some input, chosen at random, or mixed from other test cases.
+* Feed it some well chosen input
-* Monitor the code and register which path are touched by the input.
-Internally, it uses edge coverage and hit counts.
-For deeper information on the subject, see [AFL's technical details.](http://lcamtuf.coredump.cx/afl/technical_details.txt).
+* Monitor the code and register which path are reached using this particular input

+Internally, AFL checks if that input made the program reach new code path (either completely new blocks, or different sequence of blocks).
+If this is the case, the input is marked as 'interesting' and will be reused and remixed with other random or interesting inputs to try to reach deeper code path in the program, and yield more coverage.

+To achieve runtime monitoring, AFL will inject code at compile time by substituting `gcc` or `clang` with `afl-gcc`/`afl-clang`.

+If you want to get a more thorough understanding of AFL's code coverage and how it generates new input, see [AFL's technical details.](http://lcamtuf.coredump.cx/afl/technical_details.txt).

 # Writing a test harness
-Let's write a test harness for that.
+Let's write a test harness for the library we test, capstone.
 We'll keep it simple: input from stdin, and test only a small part of the library.

 	:::c